garrandall/popular-music-data/tracks/all-i-want-for-christmas-is-you-mariah-carey.md

 All I want for Christmas is you, baby (You)
 All I want for Christmas is you, baby (Ah, oh, ah, oh) All I want for Christmas is you, baby (You)
-All I want for Christmas is you, baby (All I really want, baby, ooh) All I want for Christmas is you, baby (All I want, all I really want is you)
+All I want for Christmas is you, baby (All I really want, baby, oh All I want for Christmas is you, baby (All I want, all I really want is you)